anufrievroman/calcure/README.md

 [Example of config.ini file](https://anufrievroman.gitbook.io/calcure/default-config) and [explanations of all settings](https://anufrievroman.gitbook.io/calcure/settings) are available in the documentation.
 On the first run, program will create a `config.ini` file where you can edit parameters, colors, and icons at `~/.config/calcure/config.ini`.

+### Setting daily reminders

+You can try [this project](https://github.com/sponkurtus2/calcxporte_r) to recieve daily reminders of events in your Calcure.

 ### Troubleshooting

 [Typical problems and solutions](https://anufrievroman.gitbook.io/calcure/troubleshooting) are described in documentation.
 If you faced a new problem, don't hesitate to open an issue.